9-471. Annexation of territory; procedures; notice; petitions; access to information; restrictions

 2. It is, at all points, at least two hundred feet in width, excluding rights-of-way and roadways.

-I. A city or town shall not annex territory if as a result of that annexation unincorporated territory is completely surrounded by the annexing city or town.
+I. A city or town shall not annex territory if as a result of that annexation unincorporated territory is completely surrounded by the annexing city or town or a combination of the annexing city or town and other cities or towns.

 J. Notwithstanding any provisions of this article to the contrary, any town incorporated before 1950 that had a population of less than two thousand persons by the 1970 census and that is bordered on at least three sides by Indian lands may annex by ordinance territory owned by the state within the same county for a new townsite that is not contiguous to the existing boundaries of the town.

-K. Subsections H and I of this section do not apply to territory that is surrounded by the same city or town or that is bordered by the same city or town on at least three sides.
+K. Subsections H and I of this section do not apply to territory that at the time of the annexation was already completely surrounded by the same city or town or a combination of cities and towns.

 M. The annexation of territory within six miles of territory included in a pending incorporation petition filed with the county recorder pursuant to section 9-101.01, subsection D shall not cause an urbanized area to exist pursuant to section 9-101.01 that did not exist before the annexation.